Pacers vs. 76ers Player Props Betting Odds

 |3PM

-- Embiid has averaged seven assists per game, 2.5 more than Sunday's assist over/under (4.5).
+- Embiid has averaged 7.0 assists per game this season, 2.5 more than his prop bet for Tuesday (4.5).

 Check out all the prop bet options FanDuel has to offer!